ClementTariel/advent-of-code-2023/README.md

 You can add the flag `-day=X` to specify a day.
 For example in you are currently in the folder ./day08/ and you want to run the your functions of the day 3 but only with the example, run `python ../run.py -day=3 --dry-run`

+You can add the flag `--no-part-1` to skip the part 1 and only run the part 2 (usefull when the part 1 takes too long).